You’re an IT specialist, so it’s time to take your skillset and put them on the map.

 In a nutshell

 Think about the role you want.
 Work out what the role requires and how you meet those requirements.
 Aim to create an executive brand and make it visible always.
-Schedule a complimentary career strategy call with me now!

 I can help you with key details about how to deal with HR staff, Hiring Managers, and get a better understanding of the roles of Recruiters and Headhunters.